czhu21/pyBudget/README.md

 ```
 $ python3 pyBudget.py
 ```
 In the home (launch) screen, you will have the option to login to an existing profile or create a new profile.
 Creating a profile invovles entering a username and password.

+Note: a pre-made profile (username 'Software_Carpentry' password 'password123') has been included to play around with.

 Once you create a profile and login, you will be taken to the main screen.
 Here, you will have several options:

 1) Edit Budget - Here you will be able to change your budget amounts for each category.
 Clicking 'Save Changes' will update your profile with the new values and display them on the right.